raspberrypilearning/space-talk/en/step_4.md

 --- /task ---

 --- task ---
-Now switch to the Code tab and change your code to make Nano say 'thanks!':
+Now switch to the Code tab and change your code to make Nano say 'Thanks!':

 ![image of the Nano sprite](images/nano-sprite.png)